Utility Boxes: Best Radar Detector Under $299

 The RMR-D550 had the fewest features of any model other than the K40 RD850: settings memory, auto mute, dim/dark mode and bilingual voice alerts.
 That's it.

 The RMR-D550's audible alerts are reasonably distinct but can barely be heard at highway speeds.
 A cranked-up sound system easily swamps its audio.

 The RMR-D550 tied with the Cobra for last-place on X and K bands at the Curve Test site but ranked second to the leading BEL on Ka band.
 Laser scores were mid-pack.

 Its POP mode performance was wildly uneven.
 It spotted the MPH BEE III 70 percent of the time at the 4500-foot mark but only 10 percent at a no-brainer 1500 feet, exactly the opposite of what I'd expect.
-And there's a downside to its hot Ka-band and POP detection capability: more false
+And there's a downside to its hot Ka-band and POP detection capability: more false alarms than Chicken Little.

 The Whistler 1793SE has a stylish black housing with the upper case a bright aluminum color.
 Its red text display depicts operating mode, band ID, signal strength